taun/taun.github.io/_posts/2015-11-22-core-bluetooth-framework.markdown

 I did this for the iOS CoreBluetooth framework and here is the [result](/assets/presentations/AppleCoreBluetooth.pdf).
 What I hope is a [nice view of all the CoreBluetooth classes](/assets/presentations/AppleCoreBluetooth.pdf) showing deprecated methods, subclass relationships and more.

-{% include gallery caption=“Apple CoreBluetooth API” %}
+{% include gallery caption=Apple CoreBluetooth API %}